SEA - TYO

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap flight deals from Seattle to Tokyo (SEA-TYO)
+Cheap Flight Deals from Seattle to Tokyo (SEA-TYO)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Seattle to Tokyo that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.

-Discover the best prices and deals for you by selecting your travel dates.
+Discover the best prices for you by selecting your travel dates on KAYAK.

-17h 51m1 stop
+17h 15m1 stop

 Find Deal